 - The thesis is generally due two weeks before the last day of classes.

 - Find a date for your defense: the defense usually lasts an hour or two and consists of you and your committee.
 Plan to spend about half an hour presenting your ideas.
 The committee then asks you questions about your thesis.
-At the end of the defense, the committee evaluates the result (no honors, Honors, High Honors, Highest Honors) and signs your title page.
+At the end of the defense, the committee evaluates the result (no honors, Honors) and signs your title page.
 A copy of the title page goes to the Charles Center.

 - At the end of the year, your advisor determines your grade for both semesters of INTR 495-496.